-Owari no Seraph is like no other anime, it has everything, twists, and turns.
-We liked a character, and a few scenes after we hated it (or vice versa).
+Owari no Seraph is like no other anime, it had everything, twists, and turns, sometimes we liked a character, and a few scenes after we hated it (or vice versa).
 The anime takes its characters into an impossible situation, and as a result, we get a lot of frustrations, anxieties, fears, and uncertainties.
 If you wish to find a good anime like Owari no Seraph, then we have 21 great animes for you to fill the void.

 1. Guilty Crown

 Guilty Crown is an anime like Owari No Seraph, the post-apocalyptic theme plus the aspect of trying to take your freedom back is a primary theme in both anime.